 confirmatory PCR test if you test positive using a lateral flow device.

-From 30 March 2021, anyone who has had a positive result with an LFD test will be encouraged to take a follow-up PCR.
+However, since 30 March 2021, anyone who has had a positive result with an LFD test has been encouraged to take a follow-up PCR.

-This means that, if you have a positive LFD test and then a negative PCR within 48 hours of this first positive you will no longer legally need to isolate and you and your contacts will receive messages informing you of this.
+The follow-up test uses the lab-processed "gold standard" PCR test.
+This means that, if you have a positive LFD test and then a negative PCR within 48 hours you will no longer be legally required to isolate, and you and your contacts will receive a message from NHS Test and Trace informing you of this.

 What is lateral flow device (LFD) testing?